zencd/groovy2kotlin/README.md

 ## todo first

-- auto-import classes like File, URL
+- distinct classes and interfaces
+- extend/implement
+- Kotlin's `open` and `override`
 - preserve javadoc
 - move static members into the companion object
 - `Some.class` -> `Some::class.java`